trusttoken/contracts-multi-withdrawal-controller/README.md

     address lender;
     WithdrawType withdrawType;
     uint256 shareAmount;
-    uint256 sharePrice;
+    uint256 assetAmount;
     uint256 fee;
 }
 ```
-The withdrawal exception model contains the lender address, withdrawal type, the amount of shares they will redeem, a share price relative to asset (for the purpose of this withdrawal) and a withdrawal fee percentage.
+The withdrawal exception model contains the lender address, withdrawal type, the amount of shares they will redeem, the amount of assets they will receive (minus fee that is calculated in contract) and a withdrawal fee percentage.
-The share price and fee are expressed in basis points (10000 BPs = 100%).
+The fee is expressed in basis points (10000 BPs = 100%).

 ## Methods